Liposhifting: Treatment of the Post-Liposuction Irregularities

 Pushing or shifting the fat under the skin can now be done.
 An old thick cannula (6-9 mm) which is not used anymore can be helpful for this purpose (figure 2).
 The cannula is held in both hands and the fatty tissue under the skin will be shifted towards the defect which has to be filled (abbr.
 1).
 The place to be filled has to be observed very closely and when the dent is filled and has the same level as the surrounding skin further shifting is required to obtain an overcorrection of 20-30%, which is the amount of the tumescent solution that will be absorbed in a few hours.

 Loosening The Skin & Shifting

-After shifting the fatty tissue and placing it in the dent a tape dressing (same technique as the orthopedic surgeons) is required in order to keep the fat in situ.
-This kind of taping is called water melon slice formed taping which applies pressure from upper and lower parts in direction to the middle of the tape dressing (abbr.
+After shifting the fatty tissue and placing it in the dent a tape dressing (the same technique as the orthopedic surgeons) is required in order to keep the fat in situ.
+This kind of taping is called watermelon slice formed taping which applies pressure from upper and lower parts in direction to the middle of the tape dressing (abbr.
 2, figure 3).
 We usually apply a Reston® Foam (3M Company) dressing over the tape in order to stabilize the whole dressing.
 This foam applies a kind of massage to the tissue as the patient moves which will reduce the bruising and oedema4.
-The taping and fixation has to be taken off and renewed after 3 or 4 days which enables a control of the operation site (looking for hematoma and infection) and gets rid of the loosened dressing.
+The taping and fixation have to be taken off and renewed after 3 or 4 days which enables control of the operation site (looking for hematoma and infection) and gets rid of the loosened dressing.
 The fixation is removed after 7 days.

 For more information, visit Ziya Saylan.
 MD